University of North Carolina Athletics

 • Maye is one of six Tar Heels chosen in the top three picks in an NFL Draft with RB Ken Willard (No. 2 in 1965), OG Ken Huff (No. 3 in 1975), OLB Lawrence Taylor (No. 2 in 1981), Julius Peppers (No. 2 in 2002) and QB Mitch Trubisky (No. 2 in 2017).

 • Carolina became the first ACC school to play in the College World Series in four consecutive years (2006-07-08-09).
-The Tar Heels have made 12 CWS appearances, including 2024, when head coach Scott Forbes led the Tar Heels to an ACC regular-season championship and the No. 4 ranking in the final polls.
-In 2025, the Diamond Heels won their ninth ACC Tournament championship.
+The Tar Heels have made 13 CWS appearances, including 2024 and 2026 under head coach Scott Forbes.

 • Prominent baseball alumni include the 1984 No. 1 overall draft pick B.J.
 Surhoff, 1988 American League Rookie of the Year Walt Weiss, two-time all-star, Brian Roberts, Seattle Mariner All-Star Kyle Seager, and 2016 A.L.
 Championship Series MVP Andrew Miller.